stepbrobd/rkt/pages/index.md

 # Learn a useful language

+> It's a joke!
+Don't take it seriously ;) I just want to yap about why I dislike
+> Racket.

 I bought this domain on Nov.
 19, 2024, give me a couple of days to cook up some examples.